KrisJarvis/Ambit-Data-Analytics-Internship---Assignment/README.md

 1. Download the .pbix file from this repository.
 2. Open in [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/).
 3. Use the slicers and visuals to explore insights.

-### Option 2: Excel Dashboard
-1. Open the Excel Dashboard.xlsx file.
-2. Navigate to the Dashboard sheet.
-3. Use filters and pivot visuals to analyze data.

 ---

 ## 🔍 Sample Insights